DallanQ/7_wonders_duel/QA.md

 > Completing a wonder to get another turn, if there are no more cards that era, do you go first in the next era even if you don't have the lower military and thus can't dictate?.
 Assuming lower military chooses to starts before new cards are revealed

-if you complete a wonder to get another turn at the end of a round when there is no more cards left then you lose your bonus.
+If you complete a wonder to get another turn at the end of a round when there is no more cards left then you lose your bonus.
 It doesn't change anything for the start of the next round.

 [can-i-choose-to-not-take-a-card-and-pass](https://boardgamegeek.com/thread/2547309/can-i-choose-to-not-take-a-card-and-pass)

-> can choiche to NOT take a card passing choiche to other player?
+> Can I choose to not take a card and pass it to the other player?

 Rules page 10, "Game Turn".
 Quote:
 In 7 Wonders Duel, the players each play in turn.